 In the ordinary course of business activities, the Company may be contingently liable for litigation and claims with customers, suppliers and former employees.
-Management believes that adequate provisions have been recorded in the accounts where required.
+There were no litigation and claims during the year ended December 31, 2017.

 (b) Leases

 Total future non-cancellable annual lease payments for the premises are as follows: